Author of the Amazon top 10 best-selling science fiction and fantasy novel "The Galactic Mage" and its best-selling sequels.

 The term butt naked appears to be mainly a slang term as of now, but one that is gaining popularity.
 The humorous first entry for buck naked on the website Urban Dictionary reads: “Americanized version of buck naked.
 Probably arisen from the Yank inability to speak English."
 I suppose that’s technically spot on, since I can’t find any solid academic or historical references to butt naked at all, and I will admit that we, as Americans, do take great pride in creating or embracing new things, especially when it comes to slang.
 Whenever an interesting or nuanced idea pops up somewhere, the nation typically leaps on it too, at least for a while.

 The buck naked references I gave were taken from academia and popular media sources.
-These are all mainstream or academic publications who have an interest in not being slang ridden lest they risk losing credibility.
+These are all mainstream or academic publications that have an interest in not being slang ridden lest they risk losing credibility.
 Granted, one sites a quote from Brad Pitt, but I already gave my reasoning why that got in (writing stuff like this can be painfully boring if you don’t have some fun, and reading stuff like this can always stand an eye-candy break--I felt the bikini bottom pictures needed to be balanced out).

 So, the bottom line is the same one that I made up near the top line of this article.
 Use by academia and media counts in my book, and the tradition of using specific diction in these types of publications, combined with the numerous and obvious historical connections between the word buck and acts of sexuality and lack of clothing, make buck naked a clear and obvious choice if one is seeking to be grammatically correct.
 Butt naked is slang.
 Maybe in twenty or forty years butt naked will become so normalized it will no longer be noticeable when someone speaks it, but for now, I am going to call that slang.
 Or at least, slangier than buck naked is.